MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-usbkd-usbhcdlog.md

 ---
-title: usbkd.usbhcdlog
+title: "usbkd.usbhcdlog"
-description: The usbkd.usbhcdlog command displays a portion of the debug log for a USB host controller.
+description: "The usbkd.usbhcdlog command displays a portion of the debug log for a USB host controller."
 keywords: ["usbkd.usbhcdlog Windows Debugging"] ms.date: 05/23/2017
 topic_type: